Disease Modifying Therapies Choices booklet

 What type of MS is it prescribed for?

 Mayzent is approved for treating SPMS when there is evidence of disease activity.
-Either in the form of relapses or inflammatory activity on MRI.
+This could be in the form of relapses or inflammatory activity on MRI (3).

 What are the side effects?

-Most common side effects from Mayzent include headache, high blood pressure, infections due to lowered white cell count (lymphopenia), visual disturbances.
+Most commonly associated side effects include slow heart rate, headache, high blood pressure, infections due to lowered white cell count and visual disturbances (36).

 Ocrevus (ocrelizumab)